Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Experiments

-\Cref{fig:lsr} shows the LSR from Levels~1–4 across all 150 scores in \BenchShort.
-LSR declines steeply with depth in both settings.
-In textual QA (\Cref{fig:full_abc_1800}), models perform moderately at Level~1 (25–35\%), with Gemini~2.5~Pro slightly ahead of ChatGPT-5 and Grok~4, but drop below 10\% by Level~2 and nearly vanish by Level~3.
-Visual QA (\Cref{fig:full_pdf_1800}) is worse: models start at 5–10\% on Level~1 and collapse almost entirely by Level~2.
-The ``remaining scores" counts confirm this fragility: about 41.5 scores survive past Level~1 in textual QA versus only around 4.25 in visual QA, with nearly all failing by Level~2.
-These results highlight that while models can solve isolated questions, sustaining correctness across levels is extremely difficult, underscoring LSR’s diagnostic strictness.
-LSR for LoRA-adapted models is reported in \Cref{sec:lora}.
+\textbf{LSR Analysis.} \Cref{fig:full_abc_1800,fig:full_pdf_1800} show the LSR from Levels~1--4 across all 150 scores in \BenchShort.
+In textual QA (\Cref{fig:full_abc_1800}), models perform moderately at Level~1 (25--35\%), with Gemini~2.5~Pro slightly ahead of ChatGPT-5 and Grok~4, but drop below 10\% by Level~2 and nearly vanish by Level~3.
+Visual QA (\Cref{fig:full_pdf_1800}) is worse: models start at 5--10\% on Level~1 and collapse almost entirely by Level~2.
+The ``remaining scores'' count reinforces this gap, with about 41.5 scores surviving past Level~1 in textual QA versus only 4.25 in visual QA.
+These results highlight that while models can solve isolated questions, sustaining correctness across levels is extremely difficult, underscoring LSR’s diagnostic strictness; LSR for LoRA-adapted models is also reported in \Cref{sec:lsr}.

-\textbf{Massive Multitask Language Understanding (MMLU).} We evaluate the models adapted with LoRA and those without adaptation to assess forgetting on MMLU \citep{hendryckstest2021}.
-MMLU evaluates models across 57 distinct subjects, encompassing Science, Technology, Engineering, and Mathematics (STEM), as well as the humanities, social sciences, and other subjects such as law and medicine.
-As shown in \Cref{tab:mmlu}, the models adapted with LoRA exhibit minimal forgetting, with performance remaining close to that of their base versions.
+\textbf{Massive Multitask Language Understanding (MMLU).} As shown in \Cref{tab:mmlu} from \cref{sec:mmlu}, the models adapted with LoRA exhibit minimal forgetting, with performance remaining close to that of their base versions tested on MMLU \citep{hendryckstest2021}.
 These results indicate that LoRA adaptation effectively preserves the models' general knowledge while enhancing their capabilities in musical score understanding and reasoning.